 Bulgo beach is located in Otford on the fringe of Royal National Park.
 You can either drive to Otford Lookout or catch a train to Otford and walk about 1 kilometre to the lookout.
 You get the first glimpse of the tin shacks on the beach from the lookout.
 From the top of the escarpment, the shack village appears to cling to the bottom of the cliff separated from the surf by a 300 m long narrow band of coarse sand.

 The beach can be reached by a steep but relatively short trail.
-To get to the start of the trail from Otford lookout, walk 500 meters south towards another unnamed lookout on Lady Wakehurst Drive.
+To get to the start of the trail from Otford lookout, walk 500 meters south towards another unnamed lookout on Lady Wakehurst Drive, across the road from Otford Pantry Cafe.
 The trail ducks downhill from the roadside walk just before you reach the lookout.